Skip to Content

 The College of Humanities and Social Sciences has a strong research tradition and profile, representing a diverse range of themes, research methods and groups, from individual researchers to major research teams and centres.
 It also has a strong outreach focus, and we are well-connected to government departments including the Ministry of Education, the Ministry of Social Development and Treasury.
 We are also connected to national and international research and policy communities, including the Health Research Council, the Asia New Zealand Foundation and the Max Planck Institute for the Study of Religious and Ethnic Diversity.

 Massey University's College of Sciences' world-leading scientists are internationally-acclaimed and ranked.
-Our programmes of study and research attract world-leading academics and we have active research collaborations with the world's most prestigious scientific institutions.
+Its programmes of study and research attract world-leading academics and they have active research collaborations with the world's most prestigious scientific institutions.

-We demand excellence in our research and bring together experts from several disciplines to focus on four fields to further knowledge and make a difference in New Zealand and the world.
+The College demands excellence in its research and brings together experts from several disciplines to focus on four fields to further knowledge and make a difference in New Zealand and the world.
 Those fields are:

-As one of the country’s leading and largest business schools, Massey Business School is ranked among the top five per cent of business schools globally and is AACSB accredited.
-Massey’s business and management programme has been ranked in the top 200 universities in the world by Quacquarelli Symonds (QS).
-We have programme-specific endorsements in accountancy, finance and aviation.
+As one of the country’s leading and largest business schools, Massey Business School is ranked among the top two per cent of business schools globally.
+It is AACSB accredited and many of its programmes and staff are internationally ranked and accredited as some of the best in the world.

 Page authorised by Director, Marketing